 Areas of Work: Policy Coherence

-Key tools to build capacity for policy coherence include:
+Key UN DESA tools and resources to build capacity for policy coherence:

 In This Category

 The challenge of integrating the 2030 Agenda and the Sustainable Development Goals (SDGs) into national policy frameworks is leading to renewed interest in national development planning.
 Indeed, the 2030 Agenda calls for each Government to “decide how these...